mgkrp/seaofwhales/README.md

 main.py - main program, requires vk_api library.
 To successfully use it you need to change "login, password = 'your_login', 'your_password'" to login and passwords from legit Vkontakte account. test_Bgroups and test_Ggroups consist of groups for training set.
 WARNING!!!!
 There is a good chance that most of groups in test_Bgroups are now closed, so you'll probably need new one if you want to launch it.
 groupdate.py - additional program which takes list of groups and returns number of groups created monthly (i.e groups created at May 2016).
+1grams-3.txt - file with stopwords.
+For this file 100 most popular russian words were used, so the format is "number_of_uses word".
+Change it or the code accordingly if you want to use another one.

 Output files:
 groups.txt - returns number of bad and good posts for each group.
 Number of bad posts has a multiplier for classifing purposes.